TylerSustare/t9code/README.md

 "Worldy goods mean little to me.
 But the power that comes with riches is inticing to this limiting physical form." - Elmo, most likely.

-We have aquisition goals for supremely successful businesses like [https://memeflashcards.com]("Meme Flashcards").
+We have aquisition goals for supremely successful businesses like [Meme Flashcards](https://memeflashcards.com).
+In fact, they're so successful the webiste is probably down because of so much traffic.
+It's an exclusive service.

 But the inherent evil that is internet ads isn't out of the question.